swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 import ModuleA

-/// This raises a compilation error:
+/// This raises a compilation error: `NonSubclassableParentClass` is
-/// `NonSubclassableParentClass` is not subclassable from this module. class SubclassA : NonSubclassableParentClass { }
+/// not `open`, so it is not subclassable outside of `ModuleA`. class SubclassA : NonSubclassableParentClass { }

-/// This is allowed since `OpenParentClass` has been marked explicitly `subclassable`. class SubclassB : SubclassableParentClass {
+/// This is allowed since `OpenParentClass` is `open`. class SubclassB : SubclassableParentClass {
 	/// This raises a compilation error: `SubclassableParentClass.foo` is not
-	/// `overridable` outside of `ModuleA`.
-	override func foo() { }
+	/// `open`, so it is not overridable outside of `ModuleA`. override func foo() { }

-	/// This is allowed since `SubclassableParentClass.bar` is explicitly `overridable`. override func bar() { }
+	/// This is allowed since `SubclassableParentClass.bar` is `open`. override func bar() { }
 }
 ```